 Spend your 20s enjoying life — we'll handle the insurance

-While you’re under 25, gender is still a pretty considerable rating factor.
-Insurance companies look at risk exposure when calculating premiums, and to them, a 20-year-old male driver is more risky than a female.
-As such, males pay $172 more than average for auto insurance than females during a 6-month premium cycle.
-Still, you should take comfort in the fact that once you turn 25, the difference between men and women’s premium is only $100 bucks per year.
-And, for all averages, men only pay $1 more than women.
+While you’re under 25, your gender is still a pretty considerable rating factor.
+As we’ve stated, car insurance companies look at risk exposure (probability you will get into an accident and they will have to pay out a claim) when calculating a premium.
+And to them, a 20-year-old male driver is riskier than a female.
+As such, males pay $172 more than average for car insurance than females during a 6-month premium cycle.
+Still, you should take comfort in the fact that on average, men only pay $1 more per year than women.

 Average Savings for Good Student and Good Driver Discount

-If you’ve taken a defensive driving class, meaning a professionally instructed class that your insurance company usually has to approve ahead of time, you may be entitled to a discount.
-Insurance companies offer this as drivers who have completed this type of course are less likely to need financial support from their insurance company.
+If you’ve taken a defensive driving class, meaning a professionally instructed class that your car insurance company usually must approve of ahead of time, you may be entitled to a discount.
+Like having good grades, car insurance companies see those who have completed these types of courses as safer and cheaper clients.

-If you’re living in an apartment or house, you should have a renter’s policy.
+If you’re living in an apartment or house, you should have a renter’s insurance policy.
 A renter’s policy will cover you (your liability) as well as your personal property in the event of a covered claim.
-Compared to an auto insurance, renter’s policies are quite inexpensive - $150 a year.
-But if you get your renter’s policy from the same company as your auto, you can expect a multi-policy discount.
+Compared to a car insurance, renter’s policies are quite inexpensive - about $150 a year.
+But if you get your renter’s policy from the same insurance company as your auto, you can expect a multi-policy discount.